Product Marketing Manager

 What I Did

-• Defined initial positioning and value propositions for both products
+• Defined initial positioning and value propositions for both products from scratch

 • Led Metri beta launch at Dappcon via combined in-person and digital activation

-• Coordinated product, payments, compliance, partnerships and growth teams
+• Coordinated product, payments, compliance, partnerships and growth teams across all launches

 Outcome